snovakovic/fast-sort/README.md

 ### Benchmark

-Benchmarking sort is not an easy task as there is so many different scenarios that can happen while sorting.
-Because of that 5 different benchmarks have been created to test how fast-sort is behaving on different inputs and sort scenarios.
+Five different benchmarks have been created to get better insight of how fast-sort perform under different scenarios.
-Each benchmark is run with different array sizes from small 100 items to large 100 000 items.
+Each benchmark is run with different array sizes raging from small 100 items to large 100 000 items.

-Every run of benchmark outputs different results but the results are constantly better then lodash sort and in following benchmark score ranges from 1.37x to 13.51x faster then lodash sort.
-This will vary on each benchmark run but it should not vary too much.
+Every run of benchmark outputs different results but the results are constantly showing better scores compared to similar popular sorting libraries.

 #### Benchmark scores